-The fees for the Assistant Accountant EPA are available from the AAT website. aat.org.uk/apprenticeships/delivering/england/fees-funding
+The fees for the Assistant Accountant EPA are available from the AAT website.
+Apprenticeship fees and funding for training providers | AAT.

 End-Point Assessment (EPA)

 The EPA, which is taken by the apprentices after the OPL, determines if the apprentice has met the KSB specified in the standard.
 All apprentices will attempt the same EPA.